uhhhhhhhhhhhh taxnul is my conlang. it's a personal lang so don't jump on my ass for anything that isnt 900% naturalistic.

 If the acting verb, however, is transitive and takes an object, the construction uses the Genitive case as such:

-Similarly, in Taxnul you construct the passive mood by using the verb "wolakir" along with the participle, and the word "mu."
+Similarly, in Taxnul you construct the passive voice by using the verb "wolakir" along with the participle, and the word "mu."

 Taxnul has a writing system similar to the Elian Script, in which words are read in columns of letters from top to bottom, left to right.
 This system allows words to be written in many different forms.
 Here's a couple graphics and examples to explain: